Keio University

 Horie

-I think I talked about various things quite frankly with the teachers.
+I think we talked about all sorts of things quite frankly with the teachers.

 Dormitory life was just fun.
-You're with your friends whether you're awake or asleep, so it's full of happy memories.
+You're with your friends from the moment you wake up until you go to sleep, so it's full of happy memories.

-──It's rare for high school students to have no seniors, but was everyone's sense of freedom and building things up yourselves strong?
+──It's rare for high schoolers to have no seniors, but was everyone's sense of freedom and building things yourselves strong?

 Horie